 3.)
 3rd shot: 6 months following 1st shot

 Gardasil is made by Merck & Co

 Cervarix is made by GlaxoSmithKline

 Will Boys choose to have Vaccine?

 This appears one of the many questions being asked by experts.
-Since men don’t get cervical cancer they may not feel the responsibility.
-Although the vaccination does not just cover cervical cancer, it can also cover some genital
+Since men don’t get Cervical Cancer they may not feel the responsibility.
+Although the vaccination does not just cover cervical cancer, it can also cover some Genital Warts as well.

 There is an increase chance of anal warts, anal cancer, and penile in males associated with HPV.
 Gardasil Vaccine could help with prevention that is often overlooked for boys.

 It is believed that only 1% of sexually active males in the U.S. develop genital warts.
 Genital warts are not life threatening.